CtrlK

 Specificity

-Lists multiple specific concrete actions: delegating to named subagents (cavecrew-investigator for locating code, cavecrew-builder for 1-2 file edits, cavecrew-reviewer for diff review), explains the compression benefit (~60% smaller context), and clarifies the decision logic of when to spawn vs. work inline.
+Lists multiple specific concrete actions: delegating to named subagents (cavecrew-investigator for locating code, cavecrew-builder for 1-2 file edits, cavecrew-reviewer for diff review), describes the compression benefit (~60% smaller), and explains the decision logic of when to spawn vs. work inline.

 3 / 3